-University of Arizona but may only transfer 64 credits to Arizona State University and Northern Arizona University.
+INFORMATION FOR THE UNIVERSITY OF THEIR CHOICE.
+Students may transfer 72 credits to the University of Arizona but may only transfer 64 credits to Arizona State University, and only 70 credits may transfer to Northern Arizona University.

 Students must also pass the Pre-Professional Skills Test (PPST) to enroll in Arizona State University, Northern Arizona University, or the University of Arizona College of Education.